What is Health Qigong? Why is it So Popular?

 When all 3 are aligned you get your body into it has optimal state of flow- and this is where your natural healing abilities being to kick in.

-Health Qigong is called Chi Yoga or Chi dancing, which has been practised for over 5000 years, originally created by herbalist doctors as part of Chinese medicine for self-energy healing.
-Meditation leads Chi and the"Chi" energy acu-pressure therapy activates the body's Acu-points and meridians to address the cause of imbalances and clear the "blockages" to build up energy and heal disease.
+Health Qigong is called Chi Yoga or Chi dancing, which has been practiced for over 5000 years, originally created by herbalist doctors as part of Chinese medicine for self-energy healing.
+Meditation leads Chi and the "Chi" energy acu-pressure therapy activates the body's Acu-points and meridians to address the cause of imbalances and clear the "blockages" to build up energy and heal disease.

 A Chinese practice, qigong (pronounced "chee-gong") makes use of breathing techniques and graceful movement to increase the flow of qi--also known as chi--through the body.
 Qigong means energy (qi) and skill (gong), or a skill or practice that cultivates or increases energy.